Get The Help You Need (504) 586-5200

 Was My Child’s Cerebral Palsy Preventable?
 Insights from a Birth Injury Lawyer in New Orleans

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Birth Injuries on Friday, May 26, 2017.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Birth Injuries on Friday, May 26, 2017.

 Cerebral palsy refers to a group of disorders that affect muscle coordination.
 According to the Cerebral Palsy Alliance, CP can arise during development or shortly after birth.
 It occurs as a result of damage to the brain.